 Permanent alimony is to assist spouses of a long-term marriage, where temporary alimony is not sufficient enough, and rehabilitative alimony is not appropriate.
 The courts look to permanent alimony in those marriages of 10 years and more and where the recipient spouse’s age or health is a relevant factor.
 The example of permanent alimony is the traditional situation where the husband worked and the wife stayed at home raising the children for a 30-year marriage.
 The couple are now in their 60’s looking for a divorce.

-Along with just and equitable the courts are allowed to review a multitude of factors to calculate spousal support.
+Along with just and equitable the courts may review a bunch of factors to calculate spousal support.
 The main factors are:

-The Nevada Supreme Court has been quite clear in noting, however, that simple “fault” or “bad acts” not directly causing economic harm are factors and not to be considered in the granting of alimony.
+The Nevada Supreme Court has been quite clear in noting that simple “fault” or “bad acts” not directly causing economic harm are factors and they will not consider them in the granting of alimony.
 Also, the court does not consider gender a factor.
 View our spousal support calculator for a general idea of spousal support amounts.

 Although not a stated factor the “economic need” and “ability to pay” does appear to affect a court’s decision.
 At the most basic level, the court is going to look at what the economic need is for the recipient spouse.
 In other words, now that the divorce is over, what does the recipient spouse need to survive.

 Need is not simply a roof over their head and food in the house.
-The standard of living during the marriage is taken into consideration.
+The court heavily considers the standard of living during the marriage.
 It may be true that the recipient spouse can survive without Netflix, weekly manicures, and weekend brunches.
 But, when the court is determining the need of the recipient spouse, the court wants to look at what the standard of living was during the marriage.

 The judge applies the factors to a spouse’s ability to pay.
 Adding up income from all sources, deduction taxes, and deducting reasonable expenses, the court is able to see discretionary income.
 The court will not consider all expenses, only reasonable ones.
 For long term alimony awards the court is going to balance the economic need with the ability to pay to create a “just and equitable” lifestyle for both parties.

-As mentioned, an individual receiving permanent spousal support in installments will continue to do so until death or remarriage; however, the amount may be modified if circumstances change.
+As mentioned, an individual receiving permanent spousal support in installments will continue to do so until death or remarriage.
+However, a judge may modify the amount if circumstances change.
 In general, a change in income of at least 20 percent is necessary to petition the Court for modification.